Brandawg93/Gifendore/README.md

 # Donate to Support Gifendore
 Gifendore was made with you in mind.
-If you would like to show your appreciation for its continued development, please consider [buying me a beer](https://beerpay.io/Brandawg93/Gifendore).
+If you would like to show your appreciation for its continued development, please consider [buying gifendore a butterbeer](https://beerpay.io/Brandawg93/Gifendore).